 The last time I watched it I must have still been in secondary school – I have no interest in soap operas per se, so why on earth did I go on a Coronation Street tour?

 The reason behind booking a Coronation Street tour!

 My mum is a fully certified Corrie’ fan, and has been all her life.
-I thought it was high time she came face to face with the reality of this thing that that receives so much of her precious time and attention, week after week, year after year.
+I thought it was high time she came face to face with the reality of this thing that receives so much of her precious time and attention, week after week, year after year.
 So I booked a surprise trip and and got her walking down that iconic cobbled street in Salford, taking in the entire outdoor set.

 I wondered if she might feel any differently about watching Coronation Street after this visit – she doesn’t seem to think she will.
 If anything, it sounds like I may have added further fascination to her viewing experience because now she’ll feel even more connected with the street when watching it!!
 Probably not the best way to wean somebody off.